THIS DATE IN HISTORY: June 2

-The Red Wings are less than a minute from winning the Cup for the fourth time in 12 seasons after rallying to take a 3-2 lead on Brian Rafalski's goal midway through the third period of Game 5 of the Final.
-But with 20,027 fans ready to celebrate and Pittsburgh goaltender Marc-Andre Fleury on the bench for an extra attacker, forward Maxime Talbot beats goaltender Chris Osgood at 19:25 to force overtime.
+The Red Wings are less than a minute from winning the Cup for the fourth time in 12 seasons after rallying to take a 3-2 lead on a goal by Brian Rafalski midway through the third period in Game 5 of the Final.
+But with 20,027 fans ready to celebrate and Pittsburgh goalie Marc-Andre Fleury on the bench for an extra attacker, Max Talbot beats Chris Osgood at 19:25 to force overtime.

 The Red Wings dominate the first overtime, and each team has chances in the second.
 But at 9:21 of the third overtime, Detroit's Jiri Hudler takes a double minor for high sticking Pittsburgh defenseman Rob Scuderi, and a power-play goal by Petr Sykora at 9:57 gives the Penguins a 4-3 victory, ending the fifth-longest game in the history of the Stanley Cup Final and sending the series back to Pittsburgh for Game 6.

 The goal comes after Sykora tells his teammates he would score to end the game.

 "Between periods, something stupid, I said, just 'Guys, I'm just going to get one.
 So just don't worry about the game.
 I'm going to get a goal,'" says Sykora, whose rising shot over Osgood's glove extends the series.